We're going to get to the Trump soundbites, but I'm going to start out with three Ted Cruz bites today in this hour.

 They'd be demanding that be fixed.

-You know, why should the hedge fund guys be paying 15% for crying out loud?
+Why should the hedge fund guys be paying 15% for crying out loud?

 Does that matter?

-None of this stuff is gonna is gonna that's I guess my question.
+None of this stuff is going to.

 Some of this stuff make people supporting Trump question it.

-Oh that's Ted's not telling the truth about that.
+Oh, that's Ted's not telling the truth about that.

-What do you mean, Lion Ted?
+What do you mean, lion Ted?

 Wait a minute.

-They're gonna come back legally.
+They're going to come back legally.

-Okay, so you're not buying us.
+Okay, so you're not buying it.

-So you think Cruz is is wrong in saying that that uh Donald Trump and Hillary Clinton both support taxpayer funding for planned parenthood.
+Donald Trump and Hillary Clinton both support taxpayer funding for Planned Parenthood.

 100% true.